TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 	   * med-v1 and v2 are now merged into one file.
 File renamed to match.
 	   * Config file has new customization options, including toggling between v1 and v2 and toggling between full inventory icons and the equipped weapon name.
 1/4/2021: Added check for skills that invalidate criticals, and a change to CAv's displayed text as a result.
+10/28/2021: Implemented lag fix by Purplemandown for large unitwindow
+	   * Added lag fix for medium unitwindow to match